emqx/cloud-docs/en_US/deployments/custom_authz.md

 ## Authorization Order

 After adding extended authorization data sources, users can sort the authorization data sources.
 On the extended authorization page, click **Authorization Order** to enter the sorting page.
-The deployment will authorize in the order from left to right, with the default authorization chain order being default authorization -> extended authorization.
+The deployment will authorize in the order from left to right, the most recently added authorization is placed first, and the default authorization is placed last.

 - Actions are matched with permissions, allowing or denying client operations based on permissions
 - If actions do not match with permissions, the check is passed to the next authorization checker Custom authorization chain: Authorization data source icons can be dragged and arranged left and right to sequence the authorization order.